-The importance of staying fit during this lockdown period has been made a priority all over the world, with the online emergence of everything from daily fitness challenges to live Zoom workouts.
+The importance of staying fit during this lockdown period due to COVID-19 has been made a priority all over the world, with the online emergence of everything from daily fitness challenges to live Zoom workouts.

-As we start to re-establish a normal routine and head back to work and school, it may become quite challenging to squeeze in a daily workout.
+Many still find it hard to re-establish a normal routine and as many gyms are restricted or closed, it becomes quite challenging to squeeze in a daily workout.

 But regular cardio training is incredibly important to overall health.

 First and foremost, it improves cardiovascular health by strengthening your heart and lowering blood pressure.
 It ensures that your immune system can function properly to better protect you from infection or vira.

 Regular cardio workouts also have additional benefits such as weight maintenance, lowering blood sugar, improving sleep, and boosting your mood.